LaRosa's Pizzeria

 LaRosa's Pizzeria is a chain of pizzerias serving neighborhoods throughout Ohio, Kentucky, and Indiana.
 It was founded in 1954 by Donald "Buddy" LaRosa, along with partners Richard "Muzzie" Minella, Mike Soldano and Frank "Head" Serraino.
 Originally called Papa Gino's, LaRosa later bought out his partners, and changed the name to LaRosa's.

-In addition to serving guests in its pizzerias, LaRosa's is also the exclusive pizza served at the Kings Island and Coney Island amusement parks, the Cincinnati Zoo and Botanical Garden, Perfect North Slopes, Great American Ball Park (home of the Cincinnati Reds), TQL Stadium (home of MLS's FC Cincinnati), and Cincinnati Children's Hospital Medical Center.

 History

 Buddy LaRosa agreed to help his mother and aunts sell pizza at their church festival in the summer of 1953.
-Buddy is of Sicilian heritage, and pizza was familiar in his home.
-But it was still new to most of his German-American neighbors in Cincinnati.
-Their pizza was a hit and the wheels in Buddy's head began to turn.
-In 1954, Buddy cashed in a life insurance policy to rent his first restaurant building and pizza oven.

-Beginning with just one location on Boudinot Avenue in the Westwood area of Cincinnati, the family and franchise owners now operate 65 pizzerias, with total annual sales of $185 million.
+Success at the festival led LaRosa to cash in a life insurance policy and rent his first restaurant building and pizza oven on Boudinot Avenue in the Westwood area of Cincinnati.
+The business expanded, and now operates 65 pizzerias, with total annual sales of $185 million.